We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 We're not expecting Crowdstrike to pay a dividend over the next 12 months.

-CrowdStrike Holdings, Inc. provides cloud-delivered solutions for next-generation endpoint protection in the United States, Australia, Germany, India, Romania, and the United Kingdom.
-It offers 11 cloud modules on its Falcon platform through a software as a service subscription-based model that covers various security markets, such as endpoint security, security and IT operations, and threat intelligence to deliver comprehensive breach protection even against today's most sophisticated attacks.
+CrowdStrike Holdings, Inc. provides cloud-delivered solutions for endpoint and cloud workload protection in the United States, Australia, Germany, India, Israel, Romania, and the United Kingdom.
+It offers 19 cloud modules on its Falcon platform through a software as a service subscription-based model that covers various security markets, such as corporate workload security, security and vulnerability management, managed security services, IT operations management, threat intelligence services, identity protection, and log management.
 The company primarily sells its platform and cloud modules through its direct sales team.
-CrowdStrike Holdings, Inc. was founded in 2011 and is headquartered in Sunnyvale, California.
+CrowdStrike Holdings, Inc. was incorporated in 2011 and is headquartered in Sunnyvale, California.

 Frequently asked questions